A New Pearl of Great Price: Blind Faith in Trump

 Hillel’s words underscore the ethical significance of the Golden Rule.
 Yet, Donald Trump has recast this principle as a blend of hostility, division, and personal grudges.

 The rising discontent among white evangelical christian voters who feel sidelined by society, and dismissed by progressive groups led them to embrace Donald Trump as their Pearl of Great Price, worth any sacrifice to obtain.
 That Price, however, comes with a price: the departure from their strict biblical beliefs.
-(Even Faust might have balked at such a bargain.)
+(Even Faust might have hesitated at such a bargain with the devil.)

 Evangelicals embody the concept of spiritual rebirth and actively share the teachings of Jesus within their communities.